gtk-rs/gtk-rs.github.io/docs-src/tutorial/object_oriented.md

 ## Basic inheritance

-Any struct not only implements it's `Ext` trait, but also all traits of its super classes.
+Any struct not only implements its `Ext` trait, but also all traits of its super classes.
 That way you can call methods of super classes directly on a struct.

 The [`IsA`](http://gtk-rs.org/docs/glib/object/trait.IsA.html) trait is used to model the subtype relation of classes between structs.
 Every struct implements `IsA<SuperClass>` for each of its parent classes (and its implemented interfaces).
 For example [FlowBox](http://gtk-rs.org/docs/gtk/struct.FlowBox.html) implements `IsA<Buildable>`, `IsA<Container>`, `IsA<Orientable>`, `IsA<Widget>`.

-Passing classes as arguments it pretty straightforward.
+Passing classes as arguments is pretty straightforward.
 The only rule is that when accepting a class as function argument, take a generic `IsA<ClassThatIWant>` instead: [`fn add<P: IsA<Widget>>(&self, widget: &P)`](http://gtk-rs.org/docs/gtk/trait.ContainerExt.html#tymethod.add).
 Now the method can be not only called with structs of that type, but also with structs of any subtype (in this case, any Widget).

 ## Upcasting